1 / 9

 We’ll do our best to give you the highlights, starting with the most efficient diesel engine: the 1.6-litre 120PS BlueHDI.
 Mated to a six-speed manual gearbox, that engine returns 70.6mpg, while that drops to 67.3mpg if you go for an auto.
 You could also opt for a 1.5-litre diesel – this can also hit 70mpg if you go for the auto.

-If you don’t do enough miles to warrant a diesel, then the thriftiest petrol variant is an early 1.2-litre with 130PS mated to a manual, which could return 55.4mpg.
+If you don’t do enough miles to warrant a diesel, then the thriftiest petrol variant for the Peugeot 3008 is an early 1.2-litre with 130PS mated to a manual, which could return 55.4mpg.
 It’s been tweaked over the past few years but still returns 54.3mpg, according to the figures.

 Get an auto and you can get the 0-62mph to just under ten seconds.
 If you fancy a bit more power, the 1.6-litre petrol 180PS will get you to 62mph in eight seconds but the mpg will drop to 50.4 for the auto and 48.7 for the manual.